sarahvaci/notetracking/README.md

 ## Credits

-Salissa Helped me on this homework a lot https://github.com/Salissa4/NoteTaker
+This homework had a reference to Salissa. https://github.com/Salissa4/NoteTaker

 Past homework assignments were used as resources and helped.